Performing and Fine Arts Department

 The mission of the Department of Performing and Fine Arts is to facilitate an environment where the potential of art is considered in relation to the real life career goals of our students.
 Students will gain competence in skills required to create art, analyze art, understand the context of art and apply artistic concepts to professional contexts and life skills.

-Art and performance continuously thrive at UC.
+Art and performance continuously thrive at Utica University.
 Exposure to the creative arts is an essential facet of liberal education, and involvement in the arts promotes personal growth, the development of valuable skills, and the realization of a richer, more fulfilling life.

 Follow us on Facebook:

-Theatre, Fine Arts, and Music at Utica College
+Theatre, Fine Arts, and Music at Utica University

-At UC, you can develop your talents with these offerings in the performing and fine arts:
+At Utica, you can develop your talents with these offerings in the performing and fine arts:

-Utica College also offers a Theatre minor that features courses in acting, production, literature, theatre history, directing and regularly offered special topics classes, such as puppetry.
+Utica University also offers a Theatre minor that features courses in acting, production, literature, theatre history, directing and regularly offered special topics classes, such as puppetry.

 Brainstorm, experiment, fail, try again and discover new ways to deal with challenges.
 Creativity is the ability to come up with a variety of innovative solutions to a problem, and it is a skill that anyone can develop and apply to any field.
 Students who select a concentration in Creativity Studies will combine the skills from their core communication classes with a variety of arts and learn to apply all of these in any future career path.
 This is particularly beneficial for students who choose careers where they will be asked to develop creative ways to get across a message using multiple media or any field where innovation is critical.